-On Sunday morning I packed my gear, got up at 5:45am and jumped on a bus to go to the Royal Chitwan National Park, the first national park in Nepal, famous for its rhino population on the increase after years of hunting by Nepal’s ruling class.
+On Sunday morning I got up at 5:45am, packed my gear and jumped on a bus to go to the Royal Chitwan National Park.

-We stopped at Fishling on the way down to jump on a raft and spend three pleasant hours drifting down the river over the occasional class 2/3 rapid, staring at the green, mountainous scenery on either side of the river.
+We stopped at Fishling on the way down to jump on a raft.
+We spent three pleasant hours drifting over the occasional class 2/3 rapid, staring at the green, mountainous scenery on either side of the river.

 We finished in a small hut further down the highway, where we could get changed and enjoy a sweet Nepali tea.

 After that we travelled down to Chitwan on the top of a bus.
 Completely illegal and incredibly dangerous, it was far more preferable than the inside of the bus.
-Mainly because it was 35 degrees, the bus had no air conditioning and several people had brought their chickens on the journey).
+Mainly because it was 35 degrees, the bus had no air conditioning and several people had brought their chickens on the journey.

-Arriving at Royal Chitwan National Park in the afternoon it promptly started to rain, thankfully cooling the place down a little.
+Arriving at Royal Chitwan National Park in the afternoon it started to rain, thankfully cooling the place down a little.
 We headed off to the cultural exhibition, which was a group of Tharu dancers.
 The Tharu people are an ethnic group indigenous to the Terai in southern Nepal and northern India, recognised as an official nationality in Nepal and a scheduled tribe in India.
-For those of you at the dance studio – I got up and danced with them during the last dance.
+For those of you at my dance studio – I got up and danced with them during the last dance.

-The next day we got up early to go for an elephant safari – through the jungle on the back of an elephant.
+The next day, my birthday, we were up early to go for a safari – through the jungle on the back of an elephant.
 A rewarding experience, even if we didn’t get to see one of the elusive rhinos.

-Just before lunch, we got to go bathing/swimming with the elephant which included sitting on it’s back whilst it played and cleaned itself.
+When we returned, we helped ‘bathe’ the elephant, which included sitting on it’s back whilst it played and cleaned itself.
 This shot was taken just after the elephant decided to help ‘bathe’ us.

-After dinner, we saw a slide show and I sat with the Nepalese tour guides to watch Australia beat Japan 3-1 (GO AUSTRALIA).
-And after finding out that Melbourne have been going well in the AFL, I realised that all in all it was a fairly good birthday (and one that I’ll never forget).
+After dinner, we sat around with the Nepalese tour guides to watch Australia beat Japan 3-1 in the World Cup, go Australia!
+And after finding out that my beloved Melbourne Demons have been going well in their Australian Rules Football (AFL) competition I realised that, all in all, it was a fairly good birthday and one that I’ll never forget.